top of page

 The fascinating documentary The Game Changers on Netflix makes some paradigm-shifting assertions about plant-based and animal-based protein.
 I encourage you to check it out if you haven't already, and check out their website at gamechangersmovie.com.

 A long-standing "truth" in human muscle physiology has been the assertion that we need animal protein to build strong muscles.
-However, all protein originates in plants; animals are a "middle man" food, nutritionally dense, but inefficient in many other ways.
+However, all protein originates in plants; animals are a "middle man" food, nutritionally dense, but inefficient and even detrimental in many other ways.

 Research has determined that plant-based protein is equivalent to animal-based protein regarding strength gains in muscle resistance training.
 One cup of lentils has as much protein as 3 eggs or a 3 oz steak, with no significant sacrifice in protein quality.
 While animal protein appears to confer slightly more lean muscle mass, primarily in younger subjects, the differences were small and both fuel sources supported good muscle growth for most subjects.
 Have you ever seen the muscles on a (vegan) silverback gorilla?!
 They are "as strong as an ox" (another muscular vegan), and a bit closer to us on the evolutionary tree.